Schoolgirl Uniform Fetish

 The schoolgirl-uniform motif as a distinct popular image is tied closely to twentieth-century Japan and later to Western pop culture.

-- 1920–1921: The sailor-style seifuku (sērāfuku) was adopted for girls' schools, with Heian Jogakuin reportedly adopting it around 1920 and Fukuoka Jo Gakuin in 1921 under principal Elizabeth Lee, who modelled it on British Royal Navy attire.
-Easy to sew and read as modest, it spread rapidly across Japanese schools.
+- 1920–1921: The sailor-style seifuku (sērāfuku) was adopted for girls' schools, with Heian Jogakuin reportedly adopting it around 1920 and Fukuoka Jo Gakuin in 1921 under principal Elizabeth Lee, who had studied in the United Kingdom and modelled the design on British Royal Navy uniform.
+The look also echoed the scaled-down sailor suits then worn by European royal children and the sailor dresses popular among young Americans.
+Cheap and simple to sew, and read as modest, it spread rapidly across Japanese schools.

 - Late 20th century: The seifuku was absorbed into manga, anime, and idol culture, where the uniform became a widely recognised stylised costume and a visual shorthand far removed from any real institution.